Wrike MCP Server Overview

 • Disconnect the Custom connector and try and re-connecting it

-• If you're seeing re-authentication problems, try switching the MCP server URL to https://mcp.wrike.com/app/mcp/stream
+• If you're seeing re-authentication problems, try switching the MCP server URL from streamable http to sse, changing the Server URL to: https://mcp.wrike.com/app/mcp/sse

 • Ensure that the browser that is triggered is the one you have the Wrike login data.